 - You’ll get to enjoy the gardening process – and watch your garden grow.

-One of the great perks of growing your own plants and vegetables from seed is the fact that you’ll have so many choices to choose from.
-Try looking online or in garden centres and you’ll be able to find the perfect seeds to suit you and your garden online or at your local garden centre.
-Remember to take note of your environment and pick seeds wisely, keeping in mind the environment you have on offer.
-You will need to pay particular attention to the requirements of the seed –lookout for water requirements, soil temperature, nutritional requirements, and desirable lighting for each species you consider.
+One of the great perks of growing your own plants and vegetables from seed is the fact that you’ll have so many to choose from.
+Try looking online or in garden centres and you’ll be able to find the perfect seeds to suit you and your garden.
+Remember to pay attention to the requirements of the seed.
+Look for the water requirements, soil temperature, and light needed to germinate the species you consider.

 Garden soil can contain high levels of disease and insects that can cause harm to your seeds.
-Therefore, it is the safer option in most cases to start your seeds off indoors in 'seed and cutting' compost unless specified on the pack.
+Therefore it is the safer option in most cases to start your seeds off indoors in 'seed and cutting' compost unless specified on the pack.
 Several veg and some flowers prefer not to be disturbed once sown and therefore are better directly sown into prepared space where they are to grow.
 Remember to check the pack for guidance.